ChainJackson/Chain.github.io/_pages/cv.md

   * Physics of Fluids (POF), Sept.
 2025 --

 # Research Projects
+1. Fundamental mechanical problems in nanoimprint under multi-field coupling, supported by the National Natural Science Foundation of China (No. 125B2042), 2026.01-2027.12, Principal Investigator.
-1. Mechanical theories and experimental methods for high-throughput characterization of long-term service performance of materials, supported by the National Natural Science Foundation of China (No. 12192210), 2022.01-2026.12, Participated.
+2. Mechanical theories and experimental methods for high-throughput characterization of long-term service performance of materials, supported by the National Natural Science Foundation of China (No. 12192210), 2022.01-2026.12, Participated.

 <!--
 ## Publications (Papers & Conferences & Software)